Junior Science Research

 • Follow A.P.A. formatting.
 Include DOIs or URLs (never both) as applicable.
 Be sure that URLs do not include tracking code.
 Provide at least 5 references.
 (Image references do not count towards this total.)
 This part should be single spaced with hanging indents (also known as outdents) and a blank space between entries.
 Entries should be sorted alphabetically by author.
 The paragraphs after this are sample entries for a journal article, YouTube video, book, and newspaper article.

 • Cowern, Dianna.
 (2020).
-Friction - Physics 101/Ap Physics 1 Review with Dianna Cowern.
+Friction - Physics 101/Ap [sic] Physics 1 Review with Dianna Cowern.
 Retrieved October 14, 2020, from https://youtu.be/fCe6UyNyPTg

 • Myers, D. G. (2011).
-Myers' psychology for AP.
+Myers' Psychology for AP.
 New York, NY: Worth.

-• Sims, W. (1920, January 16).
+• Sims, W. (1920).
 The Moon Rocket.: Admiral Sims Explains Its Action In a Vacuum.
 New York Times, p.
-8. Retrieved October 14, 2020, from https://www.nytimes.com/1920/01/16/archives/the-moon-rocket-admiral-sims-explains-its-action-in-a-vacuum.html
+8. Retrieved October 14, 2020, from https://www.nytimes.com/1920/01/16/archives/the- moon-rocket-admiral-sims-explains-its-action-in-a-vacuum.html

 Adapted from the International Science and Engineering Fair (ISEF) rules and guidelines.